 She plays Villanelle, a cold-hearted Russian assassin, who picks off targets in picturesque locations across Europe, while wearing killer designer outfits.

 The eight-part series has been adapted for television by the supremely talented Phoebe Waller Bridge, who wrote and starred in ‘hot mess’ BBC Three comedy series Fleabag, and is essentially a cat and mouse chase between Villanelle and Eve, a spy assigned to take her down.

-Sandra plays Eve, a bored and under-utilised MI5 security officer whose dull job ties her to her desk, rather than offering her James Bond-style opportunities to save the world in dramatic fashion.
+As the series begins, Eve, played by US A-lister Sandra Oh, is a bored and under-utilised MI5 security officer whose dull job ties her to her desk, rather than offering her James Bond-style opportunities to save the world in dramatic fashion.

-While US viewers have quickly fallen in love with Killing Eve, TV bosses have been similarly impressed and have already renewed the show for a second series.
+US viewers have quickly fallen in love with the deliciously naughty and camp Killing Eve, and TV bosses have already renewed the show for a second series.

 BBC America president Sarah Barnett commented on the swift extension: “This show has the thunder of women on both sides of the chase in Sandra Oh and Jodie Comer and, importantly, behind the camera with the lavishly brilliant Phoebe Waller-Bridge.